al-codes/IRS-Forms/README.txt

         ]

-Utility 2
+-- Utility 2 --

 Enter '2' to enter a tax form name and a range of years (inclusive) to be downloaded.

-Prompts for input are provided as in the exampled below -
+Prompts for input are provided as in the exampled below:

             Please enter a tax form you would like to download to a pdf format.
             (ex.
 Form: Form W-3  --  year format is: YYYY)